SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Results, Analysis, and Discussion

-\paragraph{SMART simulated student responses are aligned with abilities and diverse.} Table~\ref{tab:results} compares different methods on student simulation metrics.
+\paragraph{SMART simulated student responses are aligned with abilities and diverse.} Table~\ref{tab:results-sim} compares the student simulation methods on metrics regarding the quality and faithfulness of simulated responses.
 We see that SMART outperforms other methods by a wide margin on the $\theta$-Align metric, which measures the correlation between the desired input ability and inferred ability by scoring the generated responses.
-This observation shows that DPO training leads to a strong preference for the model to follow the input ability.
-We also compare the simulated student responses across Response Gen Zero-shot, Response Gen SFT, and SMART, on distribution similarity metrics (MAUVE, FID, and Diversity KL).
-Response Gen Zero-shot performs poorly, which emphasizes the need for finetuning or DPO training, over simple prompting, to align the LLM with diverse responses by real students.
-Perhaps surprisingly, Response Gen SFT is marginally better than SMART on these metrics.
-This observation can be explained by the fact that DPO training prioritizes the IRT likelihoods of responses in its objective; therefore, we get more accurate question difficulty prediction at the expense of text-level similarity, with the model shifting slightly away from the textual distribution to achieve this goal.
+This observation shows that DPO training leads to a strong preference for the model to follow the input ability, resulting in a faithful student simulator.
+We also compare the simulated student methods on distribution similarity metrics, measuring how closely their generated responses align with ground-truth ones.
+Response Gen ZS performs poorly, which emphasizes the need for finetuning or DPO training, over simple prompting, to align the LLM with diverse responses by real students.
+Interestingly, Response Gen SFT is marginally better than SMART on these metrics on Smarter Balance, while SMART is better on CodeWorkout.
+This observation highlights the fact that DPO training prioritizes the IRT likelihoods, which may or may not align with how realistic the generated responses appear.
+We also observe that 1B models outperform 3B models on these metrics on CodeWorkout, perhaps due to the lower coding ability of the 1B model, therefore aligning better with code written by novice coders (students).